SiliconLabsSoftware/bluetooth_applications/bluetooth_co_monitor/README.md

 - You should raise the CO level higher than configured CO threshold, enable notification to make the buzzer works for the warning.
 Feel free to change threshold lower for testing purpose during configuration step.

+> [!NOTE]
+>
-**Note:** Button PB0 should be pressed during startup (power-on or reset) to run the client in Configuration Mode.
+> Button PB0 should be pressed during startup (power-on or reset) to run the client in Configuration Mode.
 The terminal will display the information as below

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabsSoftware/bluetooth_applications) repo.